GoogleCloudPlatform/serverless-game-contest/README.md

 ## manager

-This Google App Engine Standard Python 3.7 program provides pages for contestants to submit the web addresses of their players for evaluation and scoring.
-It also displays current standings, and administrative features for initializing new contests.
+The /manager/appengine folder contains the App Engine Standard Python 3.7 program that provides pages for contestants to submit the web addresses of their players for evaluation and scoring.
+Information about runs and scores are stored in Datastore, and are used to display current standings.
+This program also provides administrative features for initializing new contests.
+Access to this application can be restricted to selected, authenticated users with Identity-Aware Proxy.

-Questioners report scores either to this application, or to the function in this folder if the App Engine program is restricted to logged in users.
+Questioners report scores either to this application, or to the standalone cloud function application in the /manager/function folder if Identity-Aware Proxy is being used to restrict access to the App Engine program.